yenhsunlin/BH_in_NS/readme.md

 - `numpy`
 - `scipy`

 Missing any of them will result in error.
-We recommend Anaconda.
+We recommend *Anaconda*.

 ### Tested enviroment